RVAGameJams/learn2love/pages/03-01 primitives-referenced-values.md

 number
 boolean
 function
-function
 nil
 string
 ```

 ### Composite data types

 In lua there is no composite data such as in other language as C/C++.
-But table in lua is powerful type that can act as composite data type.
+But table in lua is a powerful type that can act as composite data type.
 Usually composite data type, is a type constructed in a program using the programming language's primitives data types and even other composite types.

 Let's see how to declare that in lua